 This effort is intended to facilitate the scheduling and pricing of internal controllable lines, such as CPNY, within the wholesale energy market while supporting the state and local programs.
 Additionally, this effort would evaluate and revise, if necessary, the capacity market rules for Internal Unforced Capacity Deliverability Rights (UDRs).
-The NYISO has begun concept discussions with its stakeholders.
+The NYISO has completed concept discussions with its stakeholders and will begin market design discussions in 2023.
 (Current)